EntelectChallenge/2017-Battleships/README.md

 ### Version 1.1.1 - 22 June 2017
 Change Log:

-1. Fixed readme for seeker missle
-2. Added Tests for all weapon commands

-### Version 1.1.0 - 14 June 2017
-Change Log:

 1. Added new weapons to each ship.
 	* Double Shot - Destroyer - Requires 8 rounds worth of energy to use
 	* Corner Shot - Carrier - Requires 10 rounds worth of energy to use